[campaign] exclusive

 This is a register of language used for a particular purpose or communicative situation.
 We often talk about register in terms of formality.
 Language register means for instance the use of industry jargon versus easy-to-understand vocabulary or Latin- and French-based words such as “status quo” versus phrasal verbs words such as “keep up to date”.
 Just compare the style of a business e-mail with a text message to your best friend.

-On the spectrum below, you can see an example of a repositioning of the above-mentioned startup, that wanted to establish a more elite tone of voice.
+On the spectrum below, you can see an example of a repositioning of a SaaS startup that was looking to establish a more elite tone of voice.
 Keeping in mind the "before" and "after" during the verbal identity exercise is crucial in order to align your language to your brand personality.

-Some other points you should take into consideration for creating cohesive copy:
+Some other points you should take into consideration for creating compelling copy:

 • Punctuation also hints to your target audience: As a general rule, you shouldn't overdo it.
 Don't use too many dashes, exclamation marks, etc., independently of your tone of voice, to simplify the reading flow.